siv2r/bip-frost-signing/README.md

 [^preprocess-round1]: When preprocessing *NonceGen* round, the *Signers Context* can be extended to include the *pubnonces* of the signing participants, as these are generated and stored before the signing session begins.

 FROST signers are typically stateful: they generate *secnonce*, store it, and later use it to produce a partial signature after receiving the aggregated nonce.
-However, stateless signing is possible under specific conditions.
+However, stateless signing is possible when one signer receives the aggregate nonce of all OTHER signers before generating their own nonce.
-In coordinator-less setups, any one signer can operate statelessly.
-In coordinator-based setups, only a signer who is also acting as the coordinator can be stateless; if the coordinator is a separate non-signing entity, stateless signing is not possible.
+In coordinator-based setups, the coordinator facilitates this by collecting pubnonces from the other signers, computing their aggregate (*aggothernonce*), and providing it to the stateless signer.
-A stateless signer waits to receive all other signers' *pubnonces* and for the session parameters (*Signers Context*, message, and optional tweaks) to be determined.
-It then runs *NonceGen*, *NonceAgg*, and *Sign* in sequence, sending its *pubnonce* and partial signature simultaneously.
+The stateless signer then runs *NonceGen*, *NonceAgg*, and *Sign* in sequence, sending its *pubnonce* and partial signature simultaneously to the coordinator, who computes the final aggregate nonce for all participants.
+In coordinator-less setups, any one signer can achieve stateless operation by generating their nonce after seeing all other signers' *pubnonces*.
 Stateless signers may want to consider signing deterministically (see [Modifications to Nonce Generation](#modifications-to-nonce-generation)) to remove the reliance on the random number generator in the *NonceGen* algorithm.

 <!-- TODO: rewrite it for coordinator setup -->